amireh/react-drill/README.md

 ### Actions

-An action is a function that takes a scope and interacts with its DOM node(s) or its component, such as clicking, blurring, or typing.
+An action is a function that takes a scope and interacts with its DOM node(s) or its component, such as by clicking, blurring, or typing in.

 The [[pre-made actions | Actions]] are available directly on the stock [[Scope]] object.